-Spain stands out as one of the least mobile countries in Europe (Bell et al., 2015; Rowe et al., 2019; Bernard &Vidal, 2021).
+Spain stands out as one of the least mobile countries in Europe (Bell et al., 2015; Rowe et al., 2019).
 According to Estadística de Variaciones Residenciales (EVR) data, an overall rate of internal migration of 3.3 percent indicates that only around three percent of the Spanish population changed municipality of residence during the 2016-2020 period.
-This is similar to the low migration intensities observed in other countries in Southern and Eastern Europe, including Italy, Greece, Poland, Romania, Russia and Czech Republic (Rowe et al., 2020; Alvarez et al., 2021).
+This is similar to the low migration intensities observed in other countries in Southern and Eastern Europe, including Italy, Greece, Poland, Romania, Russia and Czechia (Rowe et al., 2020; Alvarez et al., 2021).
 But, it contrasts with the high levels found in Nordic and Western European countries, with internal migration rates of over 18 percent in Iceland and France (Rees et al., 2017).
 Spain also displays one of the lowest levels of internal migration efficiency; that is, the extent to which the national population is redistributed through internal migration.
 Spain reports an internal migration efficiency of 6.3 percent, which is below the European mean of 11.4 percent (Rowe et al., 2020).
-Such low levels of migration efficiency in the Spanish internal migration system reflects very low levels of population redistribution resulting from migration inflows being closely balanced by outflows.
+Such low levels of migration redistribution resulting from migration inflows being closely balanced by outflows.

 Pre-coronavirus, low levels of internal migration efficiency and intensity in Spain resulted in a migration system characterised by a pattern of spatial equilibrium (Rowe et al., 2019; Rowe & Patias, 2020).
 This is a system in which migration flows across the national urban settlement are closely balanced, resulting in limited population redistribution (López-Gay, 2017; Recaño, 2020).
-Even so, population redistribution occurs with three distinct processes: urbanisation, suburbanisation and counterurbanisation (López-Gay et al., 2020, Torrado, 2020; Gil Alonso, 2021; González-Leonardo, 2021).
+In Spain, minimal population redistribution occurs with three distinct processes: urbanisation, suburbanisation and counterurbanisation (López-Gay et al., 2020, Torrado, 2020; Gil Alonso, 2021; González-Leonardo, 2021).
 Movements from major core cities to suburbs and population exchanges between cities are a prevalent form of mobility in the Spanish migration system (González-Leonardo et al., 2019; Bayona & Pujadas, 2020; Rowe & Patias, 2020).
-Precoronavirus, the migration system in Spain was also characterised by population losses in inland rural areas due to internal migration towards cities (Collantes & Pinilla, 2011; Recaño, 2020).
+Pre-coronavirus, the migration system in Spain was also characterised by population losses in inland rural areas due to internal migration towards cities (Collantes & Pinilla, 2011; Recaño, 2020).
 In this paper, we analyse how COVID-19 has impacted these pre-existing patterns of internal migration across the urban hierarchy.